'Afrocensus' results: What is it like to be Black in Germany? | DW | 30.11.2021

 Anti-Black racism is widespread, according to a new survey of thousands of Black individuals living in Germany.
 The problem is structural — and crucial to address, say experts.

 Last Friday in Berlin's Fennpfuhl district, Adegbayi B. was out with his one-year-old daughter when a woman suddenly spat at him and began shouting racist insults.
-Adegbayi B. has Nigerian roots and filmed the incident, uploading the video and reporting the incident to the police.
+Adegbayi B. has Nigerian roots and filmed the incident, uploaded the video and reported the incident to the police.

 The woman was later arrested.
 In a series of interviews afterwards Adegabyi B. explained that in Germany racism has been a constant.
 He says he is the target of racial insults two to three times a month and his daughter has been traumatized since the incident last week.